funky-monkey/cactus-homepage/deployment-guide.md

-# Personal New Tab Extension - Deployment Guide
+# Cactus Homepage Extension - Deployment Guide

 This guide will help you build and install your custom new tab extension for both Chrome and Firefox browsers.